p4pentest/SuperEnum/README.md

 # SuperEnum

-This script does all the basic enumeration of any port along with screenshots.
+This script does the basic enumeration of any open port along with screenshots.

 Run the file with 'root' user.
 This script will work only in Kali Linux.